Tau Ceti: Planet candidates

-If Tau Ceti is aligned in such a way that it is nearly pole-on to Earth (as its rotation could indicate), its planets would be less similar to Earth's mass and more to Neptune, Saturn, or Jupiter.
+Since Tau Ceti is likely aligned in such a way that it is nearly pole-on to Earth (as indicated by its rotation), if its planets share this alignment and have nearly face-on orbits, they would be less similar to Earth's mass and more to Neptune, Saturn, or Jupiter.
 For example, were Tau Ceti f's orbit inclined 70 degrees from being face-on to Earth, its mass would be 4.18 +1.12/−1.46 Earth masses, making it a middle-to-low end super-Earth.
-However, these scenarios aren't necessarily true; since Tau Ceti's debris disk has an inclination of 35±10, the planets' orbits could be similarly inclined.
+However, these scenarios are not necessarily true; since Tau Ceti's debris disk has an inclination of 35±10, the planets' orbits could be similarly inclined.
 If the debris disk and f's orbits were assumed to be equal, f would be between 5.56 +1.48/−1.94 and 9.30 +2.48/−3.24 Earth masses, making it slightly more likely to be a mini-Neptune.
+On top of that, the lower the inclination of the planetary orbits the less stable they tend to be over a given time period, as the planets would have greater masses and therefore more gravitational pull which would in turn disturb the orbital stability of neighbouring planets.
+So, for example, if as estimated in Korolik et al 2023 Tau Ceti has a pole-on inclination of around 7 degrees, and the postulated planets do as well, then those planets' orbits would be verging on instability within just a 10 million year timeframe, and therefore it is extremely unlikely they would have survived for the billions of years that make up the lifetime of the star system.

 Tau Ceti e

-Tau Ceti e is a confirmed planet orbiting Tau Ceti that was detected by statistical analyses of the data of the star's variations in radial velocity that were obtained using HIRES, AAPS, and HARPS.
-Its possible properties were refined in 2017: it orbits at a distance of 0.552 AU (between the orbits of Venus and Mercury in the Solar System) with an orbital period of 168 days and has a minimum mass of 3.93 Earth masses.
+Tau Ceti e is a candidate planet orbiting Tau Ceti that was first proposed in 2012 by statistical analyses of the data of the star's variations in radial velocity that were obtained using HIRES, AAPS, and HARPS.
+Its possible properties were refined in 2017: if confirmed, it would orbit at a distance of 0.552 AU (between the orbits of Venus and Mercury in the Solar System) with an orbital period of 168 days and has a minimum mass of 3.93 Earth masses.
 If Tau Ceti e possessed an Earth-like atmosphere, the surface temperature would be around 68 C. Based upon the incident flux upon the planet, a study by Güdel et al. (2014) speculated that the planet may lie outside the habitable zone and closer to a Venus-like world.
+As of 2025, the existence of this planet is doubtful as attempts to detect it with the ESPRESSO spectrograph have failed, despite being sensitive to it.